SKKU-AutoLab-VSW/PINetTensorRT/README.md

 ```

 ## Run
-- run this program with image directory
+- Run this program with image directory

 ```shell
     ./PINetTensorrt --datadir=<path of your test images>
 ```

-- or run this program with default images
+- Or run this program with default images

 ```shell
     ./PINetTensorrt